sealemar/BankAccounts/README.md

 3. Now, add in "overdraw."
 If payer's main account would go below zero, then (with thread-safety), pull funds from a private back-up account that is allowed to go negative up to a certain limit.
 Negative balance means payer now has scheduled periodic (e.g. monthly) obligation to pay from regular account into private back-up ("overdraft") account.
 If main account is zero and overdraft account is at max negative, all payments to payer go to overdraft until it's full.
 Avoid deadlock and starvation.

+4. Implement synchronization mechanism to ensure that the total balance across all account is thread-safe and always correct.

 ## Solution

 ### Approach